grpc/grpc.io/content/en/docs/languages/csharp/api.md

 ---
-title: API (for the legacy Grpc.Core implementation only)
+title: API reference (legacy Grpc.Core only)
-linkTitle: API (for Grpc.Core only)
+linkTitle: API (legacy)
 weight: 90
 # Note: this is a placeholder page.
 The URL to this page redirects elsewhere.
 manualLinkTarget: _blank